fakecoinbase/simplensolidslashD9ZB93LES8/SUBMISSION.md

 Important note:

-- All tests pass in standalone mode, except a small inconsistent set (regarding gas usage) for which the implementation is consistent with the behavior of `geth`
+- All tests pass in standalone mode, except a small inconsistent (regarding gas usage) set for which the implementation follows the behavior of `geth`
 - Some tests take longer than 350ms in EOSIO mode and fail with code `3080004` (Transaction exceeded the current CPU usage limit imposed on the transaction) or `3080006` (Transaction took too long)
-- Both lists are documented in [failing.txt](tests/failing.txt)
+- These test lists are documented in [failing.txt](tests/failing.txt)

 ### 7. Testing an ERC-20 implementation<a name="erc20"></a>